DTM-Tools/exome_v1.0/README.md

 ## Preparing Aligned (.bam) Files

 DTM-Tools takes sorted bam files as input, along with the corresponding index.
-Currently DTM-Tools employs Freebayes for variant calling; validation was performed with bbmap alignment.
-The  _/documentation_ directory provides a sample trimming and aligning pipeline.
+Currently DTM-Tools employs [Freebayes][freebayes] for variant calling; validation was performed with bbmap alignment.
+The  _/documentation_ directory provides a sample trimming and aligning pipeline (_/documentation/TrimAlignSort.sh_).

 Example sorting and indexing pipeline for an aligned file: